mementum/backtrader/docs/quickstart.rst

   - Exit after 5 bars (on the 6th bar) have elapsed for good or for worse

-    Please notice that ther is no "time" or "timeframe" implied: number of bars.
+    Please notice that there is no "time" or "timeframe" implied: number of bars.
 The bars can represent 1 minute, 1 hour, 1 day, 1 week or any other time period.

     Although we know the data source is a daily one, the strategy makes no assumption about that.